Private Network ClustersMenu

 Private Network cluster is available as an option on newly provisioned clusters, only on AWS.
 Existing clusters can be migrated to a Private Network Cluster, customers interested in migrating to a Private Network should contact email@example.com.

 The extra security of Private Network Clusters does come with some administrative overhead so customers should carefully evaluate if a Private Network Cluster is appropriate for their situation.
 A few important considerations include:

-- Any connection with a Private Network Cluster, such as from a client application using Cassandra, requires the application to be in a VPC which has network connectivity (through VPC peering or via a VPN, for example) to the Private Network Cluster VPC.
+- Any connection to a cluster running in a Private Network Cluster, such as from a client application, requires the client application to be in a VPC which has network connectivity to the Private Network Cluster through VPC peering, via a VPN, etc.

-- Multi-data center clusters, even within region, require manual setup (automated VPC peering is planned in a coming release).
-Cross-region clusters require a customer-supplied and managed inter-region communication solution such as a VPN or Direct Connect and dedicated connections.
+- Multi-data center clusters, even within a region, require manual setup (automated VPC peering is planned in a coming release).
+Cross-region clusters require a customer-supplied and managed inter-region communication solution such as a VPN, Direct Connect, etc and dedicated connections.

-- In a Private Network Cluster, user-facing applications including Zeppelin, Kibana and Spark Job Server will no longer have a public IP address and will be inaccessible via the public internet.
-Customers wishing to use these applications in a private network cluster should make appropriate adjustments to their networking to ensure that users can access these applications in a private network.
+- In a Private Network Cluster, addons such as Zeppelin, Kibana and Spark Job Server will no longer have a public IP address and will be inaccessible via the public internet.
+Customers wishing to use these applications in a private network cluster should implement appropriate network configuration mentioned above to ensure that users can access these applications.

 If you have any questions regarding Instaclustr’s Private Network Clusters then please contact us.